-- First Draft: The first draft takes the longest to create.
+First Draft: The first draft takes the longest to create.
 You are starting from a blank slate and coming up with the initial content can be a slow and arduous process.
-Expect the first draft to come together slowly and budget at least a week for its development (subsequent drafts, unless you need to do a major rewrite, should not take as long).
-The first draft will also probably be choppy--particularly if there are several writers--and have major formatting issues and grammatical errors.
+Expect the first draft to come together slowly.
+Budget at least a week for its development Subsequent drafts, unless you need to do a major rewrite, should not take as long.
+The first draft will also probably be choppy—particularly if there are several writers—and have major formatting issues and grammatical errors.
 All of this is okay.
-The purpose of the first draft is to start the process and develop the framework for the proposal so treat it almost as a brainstorming exercise.
-Ideally your first draft will be a complete draft of the proposal narrative, minus any supporting materials for the appendix.
+The purpose of the first draft is to start the process and develop the framework for the proposal, so treat it almost as a brainstorming exercise.
+Ideally, your first draft will be a complete draft of the proposal narrative, minus any supporting materials for the appendix.

-- Third Draft: The third draft is where the polishing occurs.
+Third Draft: The third draft is where the polishing occurs.
 Now is the time to start worrying about grammar.
 Your proposal should be within the page limits by this point and you should have your supporting materials ready.
 When reviewers look at the third draft, they should see a complete version of what will be submitted.
 By the third draft of the technical (narrative) proposal, the budget for the proposal should be ready and in the process of being reviewed as well.
-Depending on the size and complexity of the proposal, different people may be involved in preparing and reviewing the budget than the technical proposal.
+Depending on the size and complexity of the proposal, the technical proposal and budget may be developed and reviewed by different sets of people.
 You'll need to coordinate the process so that the budget and narrative pieces are ready at the same time for the final packaging and submission.

 As you develop your proposal calendar and think through your draft process, here are five tips to keep in mind:

-- Know your limits: When you make a decision to respond to a funding opportunity an essential first step is to complete a resource assessment.
+Know your limits: When you decide to respond to a funding opportunity, an essential first step is to complete a resource assessment.